Westley Heights

 Copyright William Metcalfe(Geograph)

-By this stage it is likely the BT link dishes would have been removed.
+By this stage it is likely any large BT link dishes would have been removed.